plausible/wordpress/readme.txt

 ### WordPress-specific tracking

-- Enable automated tracking of post authors, categories and custom taxonomies
+- Automatically track post authors, categories and custom taxonomies for deeper content insights
-- Enable automated tracking of file downloads, external link clicks, cloaked affiliate link clicks, site search terms, form completions and 404 error pages tracking
+- Enable Enhanced Measurements to track file downloads, outbound links, affiliate clicks, form submissions, site searches and 404 error pages automatically
-- Custom events using CSS classes (no JavaScript required)
+- Track events without coding using CSS classes directly in the WordPress editor
+- No JavaScript knowledge required — everything can be configured from the plugin settings
-- Disable tracking for admin or selected user roles
+- Disable tracking for admin users or selected user roles

 ### Ecommerce and conversions